madisonisfan/meaplanner-react-integration/README.md

 - Blog: To create a community, I added a blog feature that allows users to interact with each other.
 People can create posts and view and comment on each other's posts.
 - Profile Page: Here users can view and edit their details, such as recipes

+## Technologies
+This app is missing some features and needs to be updated.
+- React
+- React Router
+- Redux + Redux Thunk + Redux Logger
+- Reactstrap
+- React Popper
+- Font Awesome

+## Installation and Usage
+In the project directory, you can run:

+Install dependencies: `yarn install` or `npm install`

+To run: `yarn start` or `npm start`

 ## Project Confusion
 Why are there so many repositories?:
 - The bootcamp was separated into 4 courses.
 The 2nd was React, and the last was Backend.